 A safety mat.

 Laptop or computer with an internet connection.
 Mainly for email communications, Skype support, uploading videos, viewing training videos, typing up assignments and general internet research.

 Video camera/iPad, smart phone, to record your assessments.
 Be able to upload the videos to the internet, to be viewed by your assessor.

 Please see Recorded Assessment Guidance for more information.

 Please note that you will need two volunteers to take the class that you will record as part of your final assessment.

 Please make sure that you are fit and well before commencing any courses.
 If you are feeling unwell or have become injured, you may not be able to continue with the course until you are fully recovered.
 The Pole Studio does not take any responsibility for injuries that may occur to you or your students during the course, or when practicing for the course.
 If you are unsure of any physical or medical conditions that you have that might prevent you from doing pole fitness, please ask us at The Pole Studio before starting the course.

 Course fees and payment:

-The Pole Studio Beginner Level Instructor Training Distance Course costs R3500.
+The Pole Studio Beginner Level Instructor Training Distance Course costs R3500/£200.
 Payment details will be sent to you, and an invoice upon request.
-Payment can be made via Paypal or via EFT.
+Payment can be made via Paypal or via EFT/BACS.

-Once payment has been received by The Pole Studio, the course materials can be sent out and you can start reading and practicing for the course.
+Once payment has been received by The Pole Studio, the course materials can be emailed and you can start the course.